Strategies to help save you thousands when buying a home

 In a seller’s market, experts advise buyers to overlook cosmetic issues, such as loose fixtures, water stains (as long as it’s not the symptom of a larger problem), failed window seals and cracked tiles.
 Meeting in the middle brings a quick resolution to most challenges.

-Keep informed with the Katronis monthly newsletter.
+Keep informed with the Katronis monthly newsletter and get in touch with our real estate agents in Surrey.
 Direct and concise, this detail-oriented newsletter will make sure you are the first to know about changes in the market.
 We will never send you additional, unwanted emails.

 Sign up HERE!